 Mustard, known for soothing muscle aches and providing relief for those suffering from colds and fevers.

 Mustard is the main ingredient in this pain-relieving bath product.
-The fragrance of mustard powder mixed with eucalyptus, rosemary, and thyme essential oils was not my favorite at first, but it did grow on me over the course of the soak.
-After doing so for the recommended 20 minutes indicated on the product's packaging, I did indeed feel detoxed, relaxed, and focused.
+The fragrance of mustard powder mixed with eucalyptus, rosemary, and thyme essential oils was not my favorite at first, but it did grow on me over the course of the bath.
+After soaking for the recommended 20 minutes indicated on the product's packaging, I did indeed feel detoxed, relaxed, and focused.

 Best Post-Workout: Pursoma After the Class